 - Providing teachers with professional development and mentoring opportunities

 - Giving resources and educational supplies to schools

 - Building educational infrastructure.
 This includes classrooms, libraries, water, sanitation and solar solutions

 - Funding the on-going maintenance of schools

 - Working with schools to establish small social enterprises from which they can earn an income to further support the operations of the school

 Recently, KTF has:

 - Constructed eight permanent classrooms across the Kokoda Track and its catchment region and the Kokoda College School of Education and School of Health.

 - Delivered an annual supply of educational resources to 31 elementary schools and 17 primary schools across the Kokoda Track and its catchment region.

 - Funded 20 teacher postings in 18 elementary schools across the Kokoda Track and its catchment region.
 Many of these teachers have completed further teacher training and certification which enables them to access Government payroll positions from 2017 and KTF is playing a key role in facilitating this transfer.

-- Conducted maintenance across nine schools including solar projects for three schools and water projects for five schools.
+- Conducted maintenance across nine schools including solar projects for three schools and water projects for six schools.

 - Provided professional development training and mentoring to teachers from 14 different schools.

 - Established school-based micro-enterprises whereby schools sell solar lights to communities and visitors to earn a regular income for the operations of their school.